-- The activation of Anti-fraud Guarantee depends on your economical activity.
+- The activation of Anti-fraud Guarantee depends on your economic activity.
 Anti-fraud Guarantee does not cover the sale of services, as well as music, videos, MP3, electronic books, products offered in stores or adult websites, vouchers, gift cards; nor other goods or mechanisms through which the aforementioned products can be acquired.

 - Anti-fraud Guarantee applies only for transactions performed with credit card.

 - PayU validates the evidence of the dispute process and determines whether the chargeback is applies to Anti-fraud Guarantee.